 Special taxes received from the County of Ventura are transferred to the California State University Channel Islands Site Authority.
-The Financing Authority functions as a pass-through account.
+The Financing Authority functions as a pass-through entity and therefore has no net position.

-Management's Discussion and Analysis For the Year Ended June 30, 2023 (Unaudited)
+Management's Discussion and Analysis For the Year Ended June 30, 2024 (Unaudited)

-The Financing Authority's condensed summary of revenues, expenses, and changes in net position for the years ended June 30, 2023 and 2022 is as follows:
+The Financing Authority's condensed summary of revenues, expenses, and changes in net position for the years ended June 30, 2024 and 2023 is as follows: